pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 Additionally, now is the time for all of you to prove the move is worthwhile:

-- Star the repo, let others know how to find it
+- Star the repo, let others know how to find it,
-- Help fix some of the open issues or file new ones
+- Help fix some of the open issues or file new ones,
-- Take advantage of the more familiar workflow to get involved in the project
+- Take advantage of the more familiar workflow to get involved in the project,
 - Suggest ways to improve the migration: are there things I missed or could have done better?